mas-bandwidth/netcode/STANDARD.md

 The server application may also send _connection payload packets_ to connected clients.

-In the absence of _connection payload packets_ sent to a client, the server generates and sends _connection keep-alive packets_ to the client at some rate, like 10HZ.
+In the absence of _connection payload packets_ sent to a client, the server generates and sends _connection keep-alive packets_ to that client at some rate, like 10HZ.

 While the _confirmed_ flag for a client slot is false, each _connection payload packet_ sent to that client has a _connection keep-alive packet_ sent before it.
 This communicates the _client index_ and the _max clients_ to that client, which it needs to transition to a fully connected state.